-UCLA School of Education · ARK Evaluation
+UCLA School of Education · ARK Evaluation · Portland, OR

 She works as a research data analyst at UCLA's School of Education while running ARK Evaluation, her independent consultancy founded in 2015.
-She earned her doctorate in Social Research Methodology from UCLA, specializing in Program Evaluation.

 A study of nearly 2,500 American Jewish teens conducted in partnership with Stanford and JFNA, examining wellbeing, stress, and sources of support.

-Lead evaluator for the pilot year of the Bronfman Fellowship's Campus Commons program, assessing implementation and early outcomes.
+Read the full report ↗Lead evaluator for the pilot year of the Bronfman Fellowship's Campus Commons program, assessing implementation and early outcomes.

-Evaluation policies shape how organizations understand, plan, and use evaluation.
+Read the full report ↗Evaluation policies shape how organizations understand, plan, and use evaluation.
 They are essential for managing program evaluations effectively, especially at scale.

 The Evaluation Policy Research Hub collects resources to help practitioners and scholars understand existing evaluation policies and write new ones.
-It covers government, foundations, and emerging research.

 Visit the Evaluation Policy Hub ↗Resources and guidance on evaluation policies for government agencies and programs.